w3f/polkadot-wiki/docs/learn-account-generation.md

 ### Backup Account

-Next, Parity Signer will then generate a recovery phrase randomly for you and display it to you in the form of 12/24 words.
+Parity Signer will then generate a recovery phrase for you and display it in the form of 12 or 24 words.

-You should write down the recovery phrase on paper and store it somewhere safe, secret, and secure.
+You should write down this recovery phrase on paper and store it somewhere safe, secret, and secure.
 If you cannot access your account via your phone for some reason, you can simply re-enter your recovery phrase on another phone that has Parity Signer installed, and have access to your account once again.
-This is also the only way to recover your account.
+This is the only way to recover your account, and anyone who has access to these words will also have access to your account.
+Therefore, it is a good idea to write them down and store them in multiple secure places!

 ![Parity Signer Create Account 3](assets/accounts/ps-create-3.jpg)